The Foundation of Saint Matthias

 • Purpose: For institutions promoting projects that align with the Foundation's objectives - advancing education in accordance with Church of England principles, contributing to a healthy society, enhancing religious education, and spreading God's love

-• Deadline: May 31 annually
+• Deadline: Annual deadline of May 31

 • Application Method: Annual award cycle